BurningKarl/LightOrgan/README.md

 is set up correctly.
 As stated at the top the light organ will only be able to pick up sounds that are played by the user pi.
 This a limitation of the ALSA audio system as far as I can see and it forces us to deactivate the systemd service that Raspotify comes with and replace it with a systemd user service for the user pi.
-The systemd service the I successfully used is included in this repository.
+The systemd service I successfully used is included in this repository.

 ```bash
 sudo systemctl disable --now raspotify